 The choir’s musical director from 1994 until 2000, Dr Michael Nicholas, former Organist and Master of Choristers at Norwich Cathedral, widened the choir’s repertoire to include more renaissance and baroque works, including some programmes with period instruments, while continuing the choir’s commitment to music composed in recent decades.

 Our next conductor, the dynamic young singer, Andrew Kennedy, gave the choir an even more vibrant sound and imaginatively broadened its repertoire to include a wider range of works than is normally tackled by a chamber choir.

 Keith Roberts, a multi-faceted musician - counter-tenor, conductor, composer and arranger, succeeded Andrew as musical director in September 2003.

 After five successful years, when the choir's repertoire was extended to include gems fsrom early polyphony to modern jazz, Keith was succeeded in September 2008 by Tom Bullard.
-Tom has spent seven very enjoyable and productive years with the choir, and has now been succeeded by Jamie W Hall, who unfortunately was not able to reconcile the long travel times needed to continue to work with us.
+Tom spent seven very enjoyable and productive years with the choir, and was succeeded by Jamie W Hall, who unfortunately was not able to reconcile the long travel times needed to continue to work with us.
 Our current conductor is Stephen Anthony Brown.